-The Nokia VPN Appliances run the Nokia proprietary, security-hardened IPSO operating system along with a binary image of the Check Point VPN-1 cryptographic firmware for VPN and firewall functionalities.
+The Check Point IP Appliances run the proprietary, security-hardened IPSO operating system along with a binary image of the Check Point VPN-1 cryptographic firmware for VPN and firewall functionalities.

-The IP560 hardware chassis includes support for Field Replaceable Unit (FRU) upgrades to fans and power supplies (replaced with identical components).
-However, all FRU upgrades are performed by the factory or a reseller prior to delivery of the module to the end user.
-The end-user has no option to service or install these internal components.
-All FRU component slots are secured with tamper seals (see Section 3.1.1.1) for FIPS mode.
+The IP560 hardware chassis includes support for Field Replaceable Unit (FRU) upgrades for the fans and power supplies (replaced with identical components).
+The end user is allowed to perform FRU upgrades for the power supplies as these are outside the FIPS module boundary.
+The end user is not allowed to perform FRU upgrades for the fans as these are inside the module boundary.
+Fan FRU upgrades must be performed by the factory or a reseller prior to delivery of the module.
+The FRU fans are secured with tamper seals (see Section 3.1.1.1) for FIPS mode.